Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Methods

-and missing cases are mutually independent of $X_{ij}$ and conditionally independent Poisson random variables:
+for cases of race/ethnicity $j$ observed with race/ethnicity and missing cases are mutually independent of $X_{ij}$ and conditionally independent Poisson random variables:

-We show the connection between our model and the missing data modeling paradigm introduced by \cite{rubinInferenceMissingData1976} and further developed in \cite{littleStatisticalAnalysisMissing2002} in \cref{app:selection-model}, and also show that this model implies that the data are not missing at random, or NMAR.
+We show the connection between our model and the missing data modeling paradigm introduced by \cite{rubinInferenceMissingData1976} and further developed in \cite{littleStatisticalAnalysisMissing2002} in \cref{app:selection-model}, and also show that the model implies that the missingness can be not missing at random (NMAR) if $p_{ij}$ vary by $j$.